Dr. Jekyll and Mr. Hyde (1908 film)

 Dr. Jekyll and Mr. Hyde is a 1908 silent horror film starring Hobart Bosworth, and Betty Harte in her film debut.
 Directed by Otis Turner and produced by William N. Selig, this was the first film adaptation of Robert Louis Stevenson's 1886 novel Strange Case of Dr Jekyll and Mr Hyde.
 The screenplay was actually adapted by George F. Fish and Luella Forepaugh from their own 1897 four act stage play derived from the novel, causing a number of plot differences with the original source.
 Despite Stevenson's protests, this film became the model which influenced all the later film adaptations that were to come.

 Roy Kinnard states it is also considered to be the first American horror film.
-There are no known existing copies of the film today.
+There are no known extant copies of the film.

 Plot

 The film begins with the raising of a stage curtain.
 Dr. Jekyll vows his undying love for Alice, a vicar's daughter, in her spacious garden.
 Suddenly, seized by his addiction to the chemical formula, Jekyll begins to convulse and distort himself into the evil Mr. Hyde.
 He savagely attacks Alice, and when her father tries to intervene, Mr. Hyde takes great delight in slaughtering him.
 While in his lawyer's office, Dr. Jekyll sees visions of himself being executed for his crime.

 Hyde later visits a friend Dr. Lanyon to ask him to procure some chemicals he needs, and after drinking the potion, he transforms back into Jekyll right before the doctor's eyes.
 Later in his lab, Jekyll transforms back into Mr. Hyde again, but haunted by visions of the gallows, he takes a fatal dose of poison, killing both of his identities simultaneously.
 In true theatrical tradition, the curtain then closes.